ajheikki/coursera-GettingAndCleaningData/CodeBook.md

 =============================
 There are 5 parts:

-#Section 1.
+#Step 1.
 Merge the training and the test sets to create one data set.
 After setting the source directory for the files, the script reads in tables located in

     features.txt